Economic issues

 Background

-Despite global conservation efforts, recent data suggests deforestation has accelerated, with tropical regions accounting for the majority of global forest loss.
-Financial investment in conservation and sustainable forest management (SFM) is currently insufficient, with estimates indicating that funding may need to increase by up to ten times to effectively address forest degradation.
-This article explores a diverse array of financial mechanisms—including REDD+, sustainability certification, ecological compensation, community forestry, and official development assistance—that aim to treat forests as economic capital to attract investment for conservation and SFM.
+Deforestation continues to accelerate despite global conservation efforts, with tropical regions driving most of the global forest loss.
+Current financial investment in conservation and sustainable forest management (SFM) remains far below what is needed, with estimates suggesting that funding must increase up to tenfold to effectively combat forest degradation.
+This article explores a broad range of financial mechanisms—including REDD+, sustainability certification, ecological compensation, community forestry, and official development assistance—that aim to position forests as economic assets to attract investment for conservation and SFM.

 Open access copy available